History was not Dudley Dursley's favorite subject.

 The bell rang and then he entered the classroom.
 The entire class of thirty-five eleven-year-olds, all of whom had been talking and joking a moment before, instantly fell silent.
 And it wasn't surprising.
 This man had a presence that demanded instant respect and even Dudley could see that women would find the man attractive.

 He looked about thirty or so, about six feet tall and had a strong, athletic body.
 His hair was straight and thick and as dark as a chestnut tree's trunk.
-His eyes were as oceanic as the ocean, and his skin was light, but not pale.
+His eyes were a choppy dark blue, and his skin was light, but not pale.
 And he wasn't like the other teachers in matters of dress.
 He didn't have jeans, or loafers, or corduroys... no, this man wore a perfectly tailored three-piece suit, an expensive looking silk tie, and polished oxford style shoes.
 And his voice... it was deep and instantly commanding.
 Even at a near whisper, he spoke with incredible power and authority, causing everyone to pay attention.

 "Good morning class.
 My name is Mr. Gawlinski," He said, with a small smile.
 "I'll be teaching you British history this semester, but I don't think it will be history as you've learned it before."
 He paused, looking around the classroom here, and his eyes seemed to meet Dudley's as he paced slowly and purposefully around the front of the room.
 "History is not just names and dates in a book," Gawlinski continued, "It is about life, how it was lived and, most importantly, why we live the way we do here and now."